Lego Star Wars: The Helmet Collection sets

-The minifigure with the first code, i.e. sw0001, is a tan battle droid that appeared in The Phantom Menace.
-Some minifigures repeatedly appear across multiple Lego sets, while others can be very rare, vastly increasing their resale value.
-In 2019, the number of Lego Star Wars minifigures has surpassed 1000, with the Battlefront II protagonist Iden Versio bearing code sw1000.

 R2-D2

-Lego design master Kurt Kristiansen had revealed the R2-D2 (set number: 75308).
-Kurt Kristiansen explained, “Well R2-D2 is a bit of a fun thing for me cause I’ve been revisiting the design for almost 10 years,” and continued, “So it was quite a challenge to reinvent the model.”
+Lego design master Kurt Kristiansen had revealed the R2-D2 (set number: #75308).
+Kurt Kristiansen explained, "Well R2-D2 is a bit of a fun thing for me cause I've been revisiting the design for almost 10 years," and continued, "So it was quite a challenge to reinvent the model."

+Subsequently, in 2024, Lego released a smaller model of R2-D2 to coincide with products released to celebrate the 25th anniversary of Lego Star Wars.
+As such, this model also included a minifigure of Darth Malak from the Knights of the Old Republic game series.